-During fiscal 2017, the Audit Committee met and held discussions with management, the internal auditor and the independent registered public accounting firm and met independently as a committee.
+During fiscal year 2022, the Audit Committee met nine times and held discussions with management, internal audit and the Independent Auditors and met independently as a committee.
 Management represented to the Audit Committee that the Company's consolidated financial statements were prepared in accordance with accounting principles generally accepted in the United States.
-The Audit Committee has reviewed and discussed the consolidated financial statements as of and for the fiscal year ended December 30, 2017 with management and the independent registered public accounting firm.
-These discussions included a review of the reasonableness of significant judgments, the quality, not just acceptability, of the Company's accounting principles, and such other matters as are required to be discussed with the Audit Committee by the Statement on Auditing Standards No. 1301 (Communications with Audit Committees).
-In addition, the Audit Committee reviewed and discussed with management and the independent registered public accounting firm the adequacy and effectiveness of the Company's financial reporting procedures, disclosure controls and procedures, and internal control over financial reporting, including the respective reports of management and the independent registered public accounting firm on the effectiveness of the Company's internal control over financial reporting.
-The Audit Committee has also received the written disclosures and the letter from the independent registered public accounting firm required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent registered public accounting firm's communications with the Audit Committee concerning independence and has discussed with the independent registered public accounting firm its independence from the Company.
-The Audit Committee has concluded that the independent registered public accounting firm's provision of audit and non-audit services to the Company and its subsidiaries is compatible with the independent registered public accounting firm's independence.
+The Audit Committee has reviewed and discussed the consolidated financial statements as of and for the fiscal year ended December 31, 2022 with management and D&T. These discussions included a review of the quality, not just acceptability, of the Company's accounting principles, the reasonableness of significant estimates and judgments, and such other matters as are required to be discussed with the Audit Committee by the applicable requirements of the Public Company Accounting Oversight Board and the SEC.
+In addition, the Audit Committee reviewed and discussed with management and D&T the adequacy and effectiveness of the Company's financial reporting procedures, disclosure controls and procedures, and internal control over financial reporting, including the respective reports of management and D&T on the effectiveness of the Company's internal control over financial reporting.
+The Audit Committee has also received the written disclosures and the letter from D&T required by applicable requirements of the Public Company Accounting Oversight Board regarding D&T's communications with the Audit

+Committee concerning independence and has discussed with D&T their independence from the Company.
+The Audit Committee has concluded that D&T's provision of audit and non-audit services to the Company and its subsidiaries is compatible with D&T's independence.
 The Audit Committee's review does not provide its members with an independent basis to determine that management has maintained appropriate accounting and financial reporting principles or policies, or appropriate internal controls and procedures designed to assure compliance with accounting standards and applicable laws and regulations.